- About Us

 View and click on the interactive map to learn which states have enacted legislation or policies to ensure that taxpayer funds do not go to companies doing business with Iran.

 In July 2011, UANI launched unprecedented Iran contracting legislation for adoption and presented it to legislative leadership in all U.S. states.
 Such legislation would bar companies and financial institutions from doing business in U.S. states and receiving U.S. state government contracts if they continue "business as usual" in Iran.
 The prospect of debarment is one of the most effective ways to compel corporations to end their Iran business.
 Collectively, state governments offer billions of dollars in contracts every year.
 No responsible and profit-driven company would jeopardize millions if not billions of dollars of government contracts by continuing to do business in Iran.
-10 states - California, Florida, New York, Indiana, Maryland, New Jersey, Michigan, Rhode Island, Connecticut, and South Carolina - have subsequently passed legislation that precludes all public entities from renewing or entering into contracts with companies invested in sensitive sectors of Iran’s economy.
+11 states - California, Florida, New York, Indiana, Maryland, New Jersey, Michigan, Rhode Island, Connecticut, South Carolina, and Pennsylvania - have subsequently passed legislation that precludes all public entities from renewing or entering into contracts with companies invested in sensitive sectors of Iran’s economy.

 30 states and D.C. have enacted divestment legislation or policies.
 These measures have resulted in billions of dollars being pulled out of international corporations that do business in Iran.
 These companies and their investors that deal with Iran directly support a dangerous regime.
 Considering that in 2006 U.S. state and local pension funds held combined assets of nearly $3 trillion, the economic costs for these companies to continue to do business with in Iran in the face of such losses can compel them to end their support of the Iranian regime and pull out of the country.
 The Comprehensive Iran Sanctions, Accountability, and Divestment Act ("CISADA"), enacted in July 2010, gives state and local governments express legal permission to divest from companies that do business with Iran's energy sector companies that do business with Iran's energy sector.